99robots/wpsite-follow-us-badges/readme.txt

 == Changelog ==

 = 1.4 =
-* Added support for Youtube
+* Added support for tumblr

 = 1.3 =
 * Added support for Youtube